-To meet the requirements of 42 CFR 433.138 through 433.139, the Contractor shall be responsible for the following for any Enrollees assigned to Contractor:

-A. Maintaining an MIS that includes:
+- I. To meet the requirements of 42 CFR 433.138 through 433.139, the MCO shall be responsible for: - A. Maintaining an MIS that includes: - 1.
+Third Party Liability Resource File - a) Cost Avoidance Use automated daily and monthly TPL files to update the MCO's MIS TPL files as appropriate.
+This information is to cost avoid claims for members who have other insurance.

-- 1. Third Party Liability Resource File - a) Cost Avoidance Use automated daily and monthly TPL files to update the MCO's MIS Contractor's TPL files as appropriate.
-This information is to cost avoid claims for members who have other insurance. - The Contractor shall obtain subscriber data and perform data matches directly with insurance companies. - b) Department for Community Based Services (DCBS) Apply Third Party Liability (TPL) information provided electronically on a daily basis by DMS through its contract with DCBS to have eligibility caseworkers collect third party liability information during the Recipient application process and reinvestigation process. - c) Workers' Compensation The fiscal agent performs this function.
+The MCO shall obtain subscriber data and perform data matches directly with insurance companies.

+- b) Department for Community Based Services (DCBS) Apply Third Party Liability (TPL) information provided electronically on a daily basis by DMS through its contract with DCBS to have eligibility caseworkers collect third party liability information during the Recipient application process and reinvestigation process.

+- c) Workers' Compensation The fiscal agent performs this function.
 The data is provided electronically on a quarterly basis.
 This data should be applied to TPL files referenced in I.A.1.a (Commercial Data Matching) in this Attachment.

-2. Third Party Liability Billing File
+- 2. Third Party Liability Billing File

-- a) Commercial Insurance/Medicare Part B or Part C (Medicare Advantage) Billing The Contractor's MIS should automatically search paid claim history and recover from providers, insurance companies or Medicare Part B in a nationally accepted billing format for all claim types whenever other commercial insurance or Medicare Part B coverage is discovered and added to the -Contractor's MIS that was unknown to the -Contractor at the time of payment of a claim or when a claim could not be cost avoided due to federal regulations (pay and chase) which should have been paid by the health plan.
-Within sixty (60) Days from the date of identification of the other third party resource billings must be generated and sent to liable parties. - b) Medicare Part A The Contractor's MIS should automatically search paid claim history and generate reports by Provider of the billings applicable to Medicare Part A coverage whenever Medicare Part A coverage is discovered and added to the -Contractor's MIS that was unknown to the MCO at the time of payment of a claim.
+- a) Commercial Insurance/Medicare Part B Billing The MCO's MIS should automatically search paid claim history and recover from providers, insurance companies or Medicare Part B in a nationally accepted billing format for all claim types whenever other commercial insurance or Medicare Part B coverage is discovered and added to the MCO's MIS that was unknown to the MCO at the time of payment of a claim or when a claim could not be cost avoided due to federal regulations (pay and chase) which should have been paid by the health plan.
+Within sixty (60) Days from the date of identification of the other third party resource billings must be generated and sent to liable parties.

+- b) Medicare Part A The MCO's MIS should automatically search paid claim history and generate reports by Provider of the billings applicable to Medicare Part A coverage whenever Medicare Part A coverage is discovered and added to the MCO's MIS that was unknown to the MCO at the time of payment of a claim.
 Providers who do not dispute the Medicare coverage should be instructed to bill Medicare immediately.
-The Contractor's MIS should recoup the previous payment from the Provider within sixty (60) Days from the date the reports are sent to the Providers, if they do not dispute that Medicare coverage exists. - c) Manual Research/System Billing System should include capability for the manual setup for billings applicable to workers' compensation, casualty, absent parents and other liability coverages that require manual research to determine payable claims.
+The MCO's MIS should recoup the previous payment from the Provider within sixty (60) Days from the date the reports are sent to the Providers, if they do not dispute that Medicare coverage exists.

+- c) Manual Research/System Billing System should include capability for the manual setup for billings applicable to workers' compensation, casualty, absent parents and other liability coverages that require manual research to determine payable claims.

+- 3. Questionnaire File

+- MAID

+- Where it was sent

+- Type of Questionnaire Sent

+- Date Sent

+- Date Followed Up

+- Actions Taken